trychlos/pwix-env-settings/README.md

 After each config file is loaded, parsed and instatiated, we extend that object to the already existing configuration.
 For that process we are using `_.deepExtend` which do not replace sub-elements but merge or overload them.

-For overloading you have to take care about the file loading order which is described at section _Directory Structure_.
+For overloading you have to take care about the file loading order which is described at section [Directory Structure](#directory-structure).

 Here is a small example.